 - On the Sanchi site, the name Vasishka was recovered.

-- He had lost some part of Bactria due to the battle with Kushano-Sasanians.
+- He had lost some parts of Bactria due to the battle with Kushano-Sasanians.

-- He also lost the Mathura to the Gupta empire.
+- He also lost Mathura to the Gupta Empire.

 - The main feature of the culture of the Kushan period was socialization.
 They included different types of people in the same empire.
 Socialization also takes place among the tribes.
 As a result, coordination was achieved between different parts of the empire.

-- Sanskrit literature developed at the initiative of Kushan kings.
+- Sanskrit literature developed at the initiative of the Kushan kings.

 - The Kushans not only accepted but also gave.
 The fusion of Kushan culture with Indian tradition gave birth to a liberal and cohesive culture.
 So the trend of that culture continued even after the end of the Kushan Empire.